NotAcol/dotfiles/README.md

 ## GDB
 - Added gdb support for nvim with dup and dupui for quick and dirty debug.
 Can do :enew | r !a.out to get an obj dump in a new buffer.
 - In cli gdb try `setup [0-3]` for different layouts

 >[!NOTE]
-> Nvim-dapui blows massive dick tho better just do pwndbg in different terminal window.
+> Nvim-dapui blows massive dick tho better just use pwndbg in different terminal window.

 ![](_assets/gdb.png)